-- 17.1 Describe the enforcement powers of the data protection authority(ies). - (a) Investigative powers: The National Commission for Personal Data Protection of Pakistan shall have the powers to decide a complaint, under the Bill, and shall be deemed to be a Civil Court and shall have the same powers as are vested in a Civil Court. - (b) Corrective powers: The National Commission for Personal Data Protection of Pakistan shall have the powers to order a data controller to take such reasonable measures
+17.1 Describe the enforcement powers of the data protection authority(ies).

-- as it may deem necessary to remedy an applicant for any failure to implement the provisions of the Bill.
-In addition, it shall have the powers to take prompt and appropriate action in response to a data security breach. - (c) Authorisation and advisory powers: Advising the Federal Government and any other statutory authority on measures that must be undertaken to promote protection of personal data and ensuring consistency of application and enforcement of the Bill shall be one of the functions entrusted to the National Commission for Personal Data Protection of Pakistan. - (d) Imposition of administrative fines for infringements of specified GDPR provisions: The National Commission for Personal Data Protection of Pakistan shall have the powers to impose penalties for non-compliance of the provisions of the Bill. - (e) Non-compliance with a data protection authority: The National Commission for Personal Data Protection of Pakistan shall have the power to impose a fine of up to Rs.
-2.5 million (approx. US\$ 13,600) in case anyone fails to comply with its orders.
-In case of non-compliance with its directions, the fine can be up to Rs.
-250 million (approx. US\$ 1,366,000).
+- (a) Investigative Powers: The National Commission for Personal Data Protection of Pakistan shall have the powers to decide a complaint, under the Bill, and shall be deemed to be a Civil Court and shall have the same powers as are vested in a Civil Court. - (b) Corrective Powers: The National Commission for Personal Data Protection of Pakistan shall have the powers to order a data controller to take such reasonable measures as it may deem necessary to remedy an applicant for any failure to implement the provisions of the Bill.
+In addition, it shall have the powers to take prompt and appropriate action in response to a data security breach. - (c) Authorisation and Advisory Powers: Advising the Federal Government and any other statutory authority on measures that must be undertaken to promote protection of personal data and ensuring consistency of application and enforcement of the Bill shall be one of the functions entrusted to the National Commission for Personal Data Protection of Pakistan. - (d) Imposition of administrative fines for infringements of specified GDPR provisions: The National Commission for Personal Data Protection of Pakistan shall have the powers to impose penalties for noncompliance of the provisions of the Bill. - (e) Non-compliance with a data protection authority: The National Commission for Personal Data Protection of Pakistan shall have the power to impose a fine of up to 50,000 USD or an equivalent amount in Pakistani Rupees in case anyone fails to comply with its orders.
+In case of non-compliance with its directions, the fine can be up to 2 million USD or an equivalent amount in Pakistani Rupees.